 At this time, your water-resistant Fitbit device doesn’t track your heart rate during your swim workouts.
 Consequently, you only earn the fat burn rate of 1 Active Zone Minute for each minute of swimming.

 Fitbit automatically sets a goal to earn 150 Active Zone Minutes each week.

-This number is based on the recommendations of both the American Heart Association and the World Health Organization for healthy adults perform a minimum of 150 minutes of moderate-intensity activity or 75 minutes of vigorous activity, or a combination of both, each week.
+This number is based on the recommendations of both the American Heart Association and the World Health Organization for healthy adults to perform a minimum of 150 minutes of moderate-intensity activity or 75 minutes of vigorous exercise, or a combination of both, each week.

 That breaks down into a default daily target is 22 minutes.

 But it’s flexible, hit that target one day, go over the next, and under on the weekend.
 The important milestone is your weekly active zone minute target of at least 150 minutes of moderate-intensity activity or 75 minutes of vigorous exercise or a combination of both.

 How to change your Fitbit’s Active Zone Minutes goal